data2health/tools-cloud-infrastructure/docs/index.md

 #### [Browse our CD2H Labs](http://labs.cd2h.org/labs/)
 Visit our tool repository, containing software and tools both under-development and mature for use.
 #### [Participate in our EHR DREAM Challenge](http://synapse.org/ehr_dream_challenge_mortality)
 Participate in our recently launched [EHR DREAM Challenge](http://synapse.org/ehr_dream_challenge_mortality), where you can build and test algorithms for predicting patient mortality.
+Also, read our [blog post](https://ctsa.ncats.nih.gov/cd2h/blog/toward-a-distributed-benchmarking-ecosystem-using-electronic-healthcare-data/) describing the EHR Challenge, and how this aligns with our wider mission to develop a data and algorithm ecosystem.

 ### Exemplar cloud resources:
 #### Competitions